hasura/graphql-engine/docs/graphql/manual/mutations/upsert.rst

       }
     }

-The ``published_on`` column is updated only if the new value is greater than old value.
+The ``published_on`` column is updated only if the new value is greater than the old value.

 Ignore request on conflict
 --------------------------